 Safety pins and straight pins – You’ll want these for holding fabric.
 Double-stick seam tape helps, but if you’re working in the wind or in tight spaces, pins seem to work better.

-Awl or icepick – Essential forcing holes through material to stiff for palm or even stitching awl alone.
+Awl or icepick – This is essential for forcing holes through material to stiff for palm or even stitching awl alone.

 Pliers – Sometimes the needle requires a little encouragement.
 The one in your toolbox is fine.